Introducing AI to an Online Petition Platform Changed Outputs but not Outcomes: SI Appendix

 \subsection{Bayesian Structural Time Series}

-Another form of synthetic control is the Bayesian Structural Time Series (BSTS) model, which is leveraged through the CausalImpact R software ~\cite{brodersen2015} to create a synthetic control that accounts for both trends in control countries as well as patterns of seasonality, and general trends.
+Another form of synthetic control is the Bayesian Structural Time Series (BSTS) model, which is leveraged through the \texttt{CausalImpact} R software ~\cite{brodersen2015} to create a synthetic control that accounts for both trends in control countries as well as patterns of seasonality, and general trends.
 We choose to use the BSTS approach to predict participation, because unlike outcomes and lexical features, trends in participation appear to have a strong seasonal component.
-We use participation in control countries (same as earlier synthetic control: Australia, India, New Zealand, and China) to predict synthetic control outcomes.
+We use participation in control countries (same as earlier synthetic control: Australia, India, New Zealand) to predict synthetic control outcomes.
 We fit a BSTS model with two components: a semi-local linear trend, and a seasonal component.
-In Figure~\ref{fig:participation} we show three sub-figures that describe platform participation on Change.org after AI access.
-In Figure~\ref{fig:participation_normalized_time_series}, we show that weekly count of users that produce petitions (normalized by pre-AI average and standard deviation) does not appear to shift from the 2022 mean.
-In Figure~\ref{fig:participation_bsts}, we show the actual time series in a solid line for the period before AI access, during the A/B period, and after the full launch.
-Figure~\ref{fig:participation_bsts} further elucidates this result, through the actual vs. predicted time series (top), point-wise estimate, for which the effect is estimated for every week, (middle), and cumulative estimate, for which the overall impact over the post-AI time period is shown (bottom).
-We find that actual petition outcomes fell well within a 95\% credible interval of predictions.
-The estimated effect of the intervention, according to the BSTS model, is -0.58 with a 95\% interval of [-2.94, 1.78].
-This result is insignificant, with p = 0.319.
+We fit the BSTS model with the \texttt{bsts} R package using package-default priors throughout (including a spike-and-slab prior on the control-series regression coefficient) and 1,000 MCMC iterations.
+In SI Appendix Figure~\ref{fig:participation} we show three sub-figures that describe platform participation on Change.org after AI access.
+In SI Appendix Figure~\ref{subfig:participation_bsts_time_series}, we show that weekly count of users that produce petitions (normalized by pre-AI average and standard deviation) does not appear to shift from the 2022 mean.
+In Figure~\ref{subfig:participation_bsts}, we show raw user participation counts in a solid line for the period before AI access, during the A/B period, and after the full launch.
+Figure~\ref{subfig:participation_bsts} further elucidates this result, through the actual vs. predicted time series (top), point-wise estimate, for which the effect is estimated for every week, (middle), and cumulative estimate, for which the overall impact over the post-AI time period is shown (bottom).
+We find that user participation fell well within a 95\% credible interval of predictions.
+The estimated effect of the intervention, according to the BSTS model, is insignificant (\(\Delta_{treated-control}\) = -354 users (s.d. = 901), $p$ = 0.343, 95\% credible interval [-2167, 1263]).